carltonwin8/CarND-Advanced-Lane-Lines/README.md

-# Advanced Lane Finding Project
+# Advanced Lane Finding Projects

 The pre-fork README can be found [here](README_ori.md).
 This README contains my notes for the project.